T342guy/random-C-monogame/README.md

 # random-C-monogame

-this is just a random c# monogame for me to play around with, i have no idea what i am doing so look around
+thsi is just a side project that i am doing.

+the way to run the game is to go thru monotest/bin/debug/net8.0-windows/monotest.exe and run it